What is travel demand modeling?

 Big Data integration with other modeling tools

 Beyond Big Data being a great source of information on its own, it can also be easily integrated into other modeling and simulation tools.
-CSV. files of our Metrics can be downloaded directly from StreetLight Insight, and then users can input that information into their preferred modeling tools.
-We have also developed a Data API that can be used to integrate our analytics into many mapping and modeling tools.
+CSV files of our Metrics can be downloaded directly from StreetLight InSight®, and then users can input that information into their preferred modeling tools.
+We have also developed easy-to-use transportation APIs, including the StreetLight InSight® API that can be used to integrate our analytics into many mapping and modeling tools.

 Real-world case studies

-Hundreds of transportation agencies are benefitting from using Big Data in travel demand models.
+Hundreds of transportation agencies are benefiting from using Big Data in travel demand models.
 It’s helping them understand travel behavior more comprehensively, precisely, and accurately.
-If your goals are to collect high quality data cost-effectively, there is no better way to understand group travel patterns.
+If your goals are to collect high-quality data cost-effectively, there is no better way to understand group travel patterns.

 Beyond travel demand modeling